MozillaFoundation/Build-and-Book/LNQ1.md

 ![image](http://imgur.com/UZk1BB3)

+Our work emcompasses several key programs, with varying levels of engagement.

+##Maker Party

 Mozilla Web Clubs is a new initiative for us this year.
 It evolved from the success of Maker Party, which is a campaign we’ve been running for the last few years towards activation.
 With Mozilla Web Clubs, we want to take these sparks of activation from Maker Party and sustain them year round.
 Clubs are local groups teaching the web on a regular basis.